Tips on Pricing and Selling a Used Car

 The second form is a Deposit Slip, similar to the Bill Of Sale.
 The deposit slip is used as a written confirmation between the buyer and the seller itemizing the selling price of the car, the buyer's initial deposit and how much the buyer still owes on the used car.

-Fix Up Your Car Before you sell It
+Fix Up Your Car Before You Sell It

 Put a good wax job on the car, vacuum the inside and gloss up the tires.
 Appearance is everything.
 If there's any lights out or fuses blown, take care of it.
 Buyers get picky once they see little things.
 Consider adding a few accessories to the car to make it even more attractive like a steering wheel lock or other perks.

-Maintain Good Maintenance Records
+Keep Good Maintenance Records

 A powerful selling tool is a neat notebook with all your maintenance records, especially oil changes.
 Every time your car is serviced, add the receipt to the notebook, you'll never lose track.
 When people see your notebook with maintenance records it makes a good impression, and they're more likely to buy from you.
 I would not try to sell a car without an AutoCheck Report.